lxsmnsyc/scoped-model/packages/preact-graph-state/README.md

 /**
  * Let's transform asyncUserNode into
- * a valid React resource node!
+ * a valid Preact resource node!
  *
  * This allows us to receive Promise results,
- * react-graph-state already handles race condition
+ * preact-graph-state already handles race condition
  * and state updates for us!
  */
 const userResourceNode = createGraphNodeResource(asyncUserNode);